When is a polarised abelian variety determined by its $\boldsymbol{p}$-divisible group?: Introduction

+Finally, we comment on Theorem~\ref{thm:main}.(1).
+It was proven in \cite[Theorem 4.9]{lioort} that the number of irreducible components of $\mathcal{S}_g$ is a class number of a genus of maximal quaternion Hermitian lattices, namely the class number $H_g(p,1)$ of the principal genus if $g$ is odd and the class number $H_g(1,p)$ of the non-principal genus if $g$ is even.
+Thus, Theorem~\ref{thm:main}.(1) also solves a Gauss problem or class number one problem.
+Indeed, the above indicates a clear connection between the arithmetic (\ref{thm:main}.(1)) and geometric (\ref{thm:main}.(2)) class number one problems we are considering.

+More precisely, let $B$ be a definite quaternion $\Q$-algebra and let $O$ be a maximal order in $B$.
+Let $V$ be a left $B$-module of rank $n$, and $f:V\times V\to B$ be a positive-definite quaternion Hermitian form with respect to the canonical involution $x\mapsto \bar x$.
+For each left $O$-lattice $L$ in $V$ denote by $h(L,f)$ the class number of the isomorphism classes in the genus containing $L$.
+As the main result of the arithmetic part of this paper (Section~\ref{sec:Arith}), in Theorem~\ref{thm:mainarith} we determine precisely when $h(L,f)=1$ for all maximal left $O$-lattices $L$.
+This is a special case, with a different proof, of the results of \cite[Chapter~9]{KirschmerHab}, cf.~Remark~\ref{rem:Kirschmer}.
+For the rank one case, the list of definite quaternion $\Z$-orders of class number one has been determined by Brzezinski~\cite{brzezinski:h=1} in 1995; this was generalised to class number at most two by Kirschmer-Lorch~\cite{KirschmerLorch}.\\

 The structure of the paper is as follows.
-The arithmetic theory is treated in Section~2, building up to the main result in Theorem~\ref{thm:mainarith}.
+The arithmetic theory (Theorem~\ref{thm:main}.(1)) is treated in Section~2, building up to the class number one result in Theorem~\ref{thm:mainarith}.
 Theorem~\ref{orthogonal} is the unique orthogonal decomposition result for lattices, and Corollary~\ref{autodecomposition} gives its consequence for automorphism groups of such lattices.
 The geometric theory starts in Section~\ref{sec:GMF}, which recalls mass formulae due to the second and third authors as well as other authors.
-Section~\ref{sec:aut} treats automorphism groups and provides the geometric analogue of the unique decomposition results in Subsection~\ref{ssec:RSarith}, including their consequence for the determination of automorphism groups in Corollary~\ref{cor:Aut}.
-Finally, Section~\ref{sec:proof} solves the geometric Gauss problem for central leaves (Theorem~\ref{thm:main2}), using mass formulae for the case $g=3$ (Subsection~\ref{ssec:g3}) and explicit computations on Ekedahl-Oort strata for the hardest case $g = 4$ (Subsection~\ref{ssec:g4}).
+Section~\ref{sec:aut} treats automorphism groups (cf.~Corollary~\ref{cor:Aut}), through the results collected in Theorem~\ref{thm:B}.
+Minimal $E$-isogenies are introduced in Subsection~\ref{ssec:Eisog}, and Subsection~\ref{ssec:uniquedec} provides the geometric analogue of Theorem~\ref{orthogonal}.
+Finally, Section~\ref{sec:proof} solves the geometric class number one problem for central leaves (Theorem~\ref{thm:main}.(2)), using mass formulae for the case $g=3$ (Subsection~\ref{ssec:g3}) and explicit computations on Ekedahl-Oort strata for the hardest case $g = 4$ (Subsection~\ref{ssec:g4}).

+In future work, we plan to extend the techniques of this work to prove that every geometric generic polarised supersingular abelian varieties of dimension $g>1$ in odd characteristic has automorphism group equal to $\{\pm 1\}$, known as a conjecture of Oort.